 Shelton provides services for children both on and offcampus through individual and small group programs.
 They also offer in-depth speech and language evaluations, speech, language, hearing and vision screenings, and staff development.

 The Evaluation Center

 Assessment services for the comprehensive evaluation and referral of children, youth and adults keep our Evaluation Center busy.
 They also offer consultation to parents, professionals, and school personnel.

-The Training Center coordinates many programs for students, parents and teachers outside of Shelton's own regular school day and campus.
+The Shelton Teacher Training department coordinates many programs for students, parents and teachers outside of Shelton's own regular school day and campus.
 Teacher Training is offered to public and private school teachers to give them the skills necessary to meet the needs of LD Students.